Can anyone join an Expedition?

-Why should I have to pay to volunteer?
+Why should I have to fundraise to volunteer?

-We are a sustainable development charity.
+We are a youth-driven development charity.
 We do not operate for profit.
 We view volunteering and voluntourism as very separate things.
 The funds you raise for us, do not cover the full costs of running and delivering our Expeditions.
 Raleigh raises its funds in a number of different ways.
 We ask volunteers to do some fundraising but we do plenty ourselves.
 In addition to volunteer funding, we get support from trusts, statutory funding, corporates and private donors.
 The money that you fundraise goes to support the delivery of safe and impactful programmes and ensures our programmes are long-lasting.

 We work hard to ensure the longevity of the work you carry out.
 Our programmes are designed to be sustainable and long lasting.
 International volunteers work alongside volunteers from local countries and we work closely with governments, NGOs and community leaders to ensure that there is a real need for the work we deliver on the ground.
 Host communities are consulted and involved throughout projects to ensure ownership of projects in the long term.
 We work to ensure that the expectations of our volunteers are carefully managed, and we provide them with training both at home and in-country to ensure their realistic commitment to what is serious and impactful sustainable development.

 Where does my money go?

 80.6% of our expenditure goes towards running our programmes.
 This covers the planning, delivery and evaluation of projects, staff costs in country, running our field bases, food and accommodation, in-country travel, specialist equipment, training in the UK and in-country etc. 5.3% goes towards volunteer recruitment, marketing and PR, 3.9% goes towards fundraising and Alumni, 9.9% towards head office support and 0.3% goes towards the governance of running a charity.

 Will I have to arrange my own flight?